NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Positive Luminance.md

 **Prerequisites** Hallowed Necromancer Dedication
 * * *
 You learn how to create a luminous reservoir of vitality energy that you can use to punish undead who dare attack you.
-You gain the domain spell [[Vital Luminance|Vital Luminance]].
+You gain the domain spell [[Spells/Vital Luminance|Vital Luminance]].
 It costs 1 Focus Point to cast a focus spell.
 This feat grants a focus pool of 1 Focus Point that you can recover using the Refocus activity.

 *Source: Pathfinder Book of the Dead*
 *OGL*